South Coast Repertory: History

-Second Step Theatre
+A converted hardware store

 For their Second Step, a two-story marine hardware store on Balboa Peninsula was rented and converted into a 75-seat proscenium stage.
 It opened on March 12, 1965, with a production of Waiting for Godot.

-Confident of their ability to continue, Emmes and Benson sought to convince their adopted community of SCR's future importance.
-They displayed an "Artistic Manifesto" in the Second Step lobby, which boasted a four-step model of growth: the first season of touring, the present location's 75-seat stage, and two more transformations leading to a major regional center for theatre arts and education.

-While the goal of running a nationally renowned arts institution spurred them on from the Second Step lobby wall, the young company went about the business of surviving.
 For years, everyone involved maintained full-time day jobs and worked nights and weekends without pay.
-They designed and built their scenery, sold the tickets, ushered, and — of course — acted.
-Among the first acting company members were Don Took, Martha McFarland and Art Koustik, joined over the next seasons by Richard Doyle, Hal Landon Jr. and Ron Boussom.
-These were among the theatre's Founding Artists.

-Third Step Theatre
+The Mainstage with 507 seats

 Within two years, artistic and financial momentum had picked up and SCR looked toward its Third Step: a converted Sprouse-Reitz Variety Store on Newport Boulevard in Costa Mesa.
 The building, adapted to hold 217 seats, opened in 1967.

 It was at the Third Step, 1967–1978, that SCR moved from a local group to a regional force, and matured both artistically and organizationally.
 Operating income went from US$20,000 to US$55,000 in the first two seasons.
-By the fifth season, paid staff had grown from one to five.
+By the fifth season, paid staff had grown from one, Warren Deacon as Associate Artistic and Managing Director, to five.
 A first grant from the National Endowment for the Arts helped expand the staff.
 The Los Angeles Drama Critics Circle gave SCR its first award in 1970 for "consistent achievement in production."
 In 1976, SCR joined the League of Resident Theatres (LORT) and was able to contract for members of Actors' Equity.

-By 1977, the company was outgrowing its space again.
-The budget was more than US$250,000, a year later, there were more than 9,400 subscribers and capacity was pushing 99 percent.

-Emmes and Benson addressed the question of SCR's future and moved forward toward the long-anticipated Fourth Step Theatre.
-They formed a new board of community leaders to address the realities of funding, designing, and building Orange County's first resident theatre facility.
-The Segerstrom family gifted the land for the theatre's future site.

 In September 1978, the theatre opened with a production of William Saroyan's The Time of Your Life.
 At first, there was only the 507-seat Mainstage.
 But by 1979, the large rehearsal hall had been converted into a 161-seat Second Stage.
 SCR had reached its long-sought goal: a two-theatre complex, owned and operated by the company itself.